julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

 I'm a technical support engineer.
-On the side, I own an online business, a monetized YouTube channel.
+On the side, I run a monetized YouTube channel.

 I did contractual technical support at [Block](https://www.linkedin.com/in/julianeon/).
 I also did technical support as an employee at Apollo GraphQL, Ripple and PagerDuty, which was mostly developer focused.